shruts421/cms-app/app/content/features.md

               proposal feature to create distinctive submittals
           - description: Cloud hosting - Cloud hosting on Amazon Web Services is standard in TITAN and optional in V8
+  - title: Third Feature added
+    subSections:
+      - title: Simplicity
+        image: images/simplicity.svg
+        details:
+          - description: >-

+              Export - Download complete or specific data sets with the document export feature
+          - description: Tags/groups - Create areas to break down a contract job by building, floor, phase or any other category you choose
 ---
 **Project management solution for distributors**